raselinfo/typescript-documentation/README.md

 ### Abstraction

-Abstract property only accessible from abstract class. but if you want inherit abstract member inside not-abstract class use member override
+Abstract property only accessible from abstract class. but if you want inherit abstract member inside not-abstract class use member override. we can not create an instance of abstract class.

 ```ts
 abstract class Shape { ✅